 Secure software design sounds like a pretty concrete concept, right?
 The software is either secure or it’s not.
 If only it were that simple.
 Software design and development is evolving at an amazing rate.
 That’s why it’s critically important to stay on top of the security measures protecting each piece of software.
-Here are four ways to remain sharp, staying ahead of the bad guys.
+Here are four ways to remain sharp, staying ahead of the bad people.

 Maybe they already have and you don’t even know it.
 Nope, this isn’t the tagline for Hollywood’s next psychological thriller.
 It’s the day-to-day world of corporate computing, a global economy and infrastructure built on silicon.
 I’m talking about the ‘digital you,’ here.
 You know, the collection of ones and zeroes stored across databases, the ubiquitous cloud, and every square inch of virtual real estate.
 In the physical world, or ‘meat space’ as I affectionately like to think of it, the digital you takes the form of credit cards, social security numbers, medical records, and countless other embodiments.

 A single individual accumulates a huge cyber target over the course of their lifetime.
 However, the average Joe is rarely singled out as a direct target.
-Rather, the bad guys are going after the corporations that hold the digital you.
+Rather, the bad people are going after the corporations that hold the digital you.

 They’re not just after you.
 Or me.
 They’re after all of us…